hanami/guides/content/v2.2/database/relations.md

 {{% many-to-many %}}

-Many-to-many associations are established with `has_many` with the `:through` option.
+Many-to-many associations are established with `has_many` with the `through:` option.

 ```ruby
 module Bookshelf